aeonSolutions/PCB-Prototyping-Catalogue/Fully-Tested-Working-PCB-Catalogue/README.md

 - non-commercial uses

 Is not allowed selling nor reselling of the PCB.
-All other restritions apply as stated in Creative Commons Share Alike non-comemrical license
+All other restritions apply as stated in Creative Commons Share Alike non-commercial license

 For both option above, is not allowed changing of branding in the PCB.
 All other restritions apply as stated in Creative Commons Share Alike licenses.
 See [Creativecommons.com](https://creativecommons.org) for more info.